pritom169/django-an-introduction/django-part2/README.md

 SELECT * FROM store_cartitem WHERE cart_id IN (...); -- all items for those carts
 SELECT * FROM store_product WHERE id IN (...);       -- all products for those items
 ```

+### Enabling Cart Deletion

+To support cart deletion, we extend the `CartViewSet` with the `DestroyModelMixin`.
+This enables handling of `DELETE` requests at the `/carts/<uuid>/` endpoint, allowing clients to remove an existing cart.